seqeralabs/wave/configuration.md

 - **`redis.pool.enabled`**: whether to enable the Redis pool.
 It is set to `true` by default, enabling the use of a connection pool for efficient management of connections to the Redis server. *Optional*.

+- **`redis.pool.minIdle`**: Specifies the minimum number of idle connections to maintain in the Redis connection pool.
+The default value is `0`.
+This ensures that connections are readily available for use.  *Optional*.

+- **`redis.pool.maxIdle`**: Specifies the maximum number of idle connections to maintain in the Redis connection pool.
+The default value is `10`.  *Optional*.

+- **`redis.pool.maxTotal`**: Specifies the maximum number of connections that can be maintained in the Redis connection pool.
+The default value is `50`.
+This helps to manage resource usage efficiently while supporting high demand.  *Optional*.

+- **`redis.client.timeout`**: Defines the timeout duration (in milliseconds) for Redis client operations.
+The default value is `5000` (5 seconds).  *Optional*.

+- **`redis.password`**: Specifies the password used to authenticate with the Redis server.
+This is required if the server is configured to require authentication.  *Optional*.

 - **`surreal.default.ns`**: the namespace for the Surreal database.
 It can be set using `${SURREALDB_NS}` environment variable. *Mandatory*.

 - **`surreal.default.db`**: the name of the Surreal database.
 It can be set using`${SURREALDB_DB}` environment variable.
 This setting defines the target database within the Surreal database system that Wave should interact with. *Mandatory*.